IDIASLab/BigSem/BigSem_Setup_Directions.md

 # 🛠️ Setup Directions for BigSem Tutorial

 To get started with the BigSem tutorial, you'll need to set up a few essential tools and libraries.
-We have mainly two reiqured setup 1) Python and Spark and 2) SANSA Stack.
+We have mainly two required setup 1) Python and Spark and 2) SANSA Stack.
 Follow the instructions below to ensure your environment is ready for hands-on exercises.

 # 1) Python and Spark Setup